Piecewise Deterministic Sampling for Constrained Distributions: Abstract

 \section{Abstract}

-{In this paper, we propose a novel class of Piecewise Deterministic Markov Processes (PDMP) that are designed to sample from constrained probability distributions $\pi$ supported on a convex set $\mathcal{M}$.
+{In this paper, we propose a novel class of Piecewise Deterministic Markov Processes (PDMPs) that are designed to sample from probability distributions $\pi$ supported on a convex set $\mathcal{M}$.
 This class of PDMPs adapts the concept of a mirror map from convex optimisation to address sampling problems.
-Such samplers provides unbiased algorithms that respect the constraints and, moreover, allow for exact subsampling.
-We demonstrate the advantages of these algorithms on a range of constrained sampling problems where the proposed algorithm outperforms state of the art stochastic differential equation-based methods. }
+The corresponding algorithms provide unbiased samples that respect the constraints and, moreover, allow for exact subsampling.
+We demonstrate the advantages of these algorithms against a range of constrained sampling problems where the proposed algorithms outperform state of the art stochastic differential equation-based methods. }

 \keywords{Sampling, PDMP, Optimization, MCMC, Subsampling}